facebook/docusaurus/website/community/4-canary.md

 ## Canary npm dist tag

-For any code-related commit on `master`, the continuous integration will publish a canary release under the `@canary` npm dist tag.
+For any code-related commit on `main`, the continuous integration will publish a canary release under the `@canary` npm dist tag.
 It generally takes up to 10 minutes.

 You can see on [npm](https://www.npmjs.com/package/@docusaurus/core?activeTab=versions) the current dist tags: